The stolen wall

 Link for video: https://youtu.be/Nx1PnhINnHs

-It was through this perspective shift that I began to perceive the studio as a dynamic and adaptable concept,
+It was through this perspective shift that I began to perceive the studio as an

 Video still

-Group exhibition, THE CREATIVE ROOM #3 NAVIGATING THE CITY, installation view
+Installation view of the group exhibition THE CREATIVE ROOM #3 NAVIGATING THE CITY

 Curated by a.topos Venice SPARC*Spazio Arte Contemporanea, Venice